-- 5. Completion of two additional philosophy electives. - 6.
-Additional requirements and things to note: - a.
+5. Completion of two additional Philosophy electives.

+- 6. Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the minor.
 (Back to ToC)

-8.28.
+8.26.
 Physics

-B.S. in Physics

-Minor in Physics (TU)
+B.S. in Physics Minor in Physics (TU)

-The physics curriculum is designed to provide well-rounded preparation in classical and modern physics.
-The successful completion of this program will prepare the graduate to gain admission to graduate programs in physics or a related scientific field or to secure employment in a technical, scientific or engineering setting.
+The Physics curriculum is designed to provide well-rounded preparation in classical and modern physics.
+The successful completion of this program will prepare the graduate to gain admission to graduate programs in Physics or a related scientific field or to secure employment in a technical, scientific or engineering setting.

 All introductory-level science (biology, chemistry, physics) lecture courses have mathematics prerequisites, and some also have mathematics co-requisites.
 Some of these introductory-level science courses are required for the Physics program.
 Further, several Physics courses beyond the introductory level have additional mathematics prerequisites.
 While the aforementioned mathematics prerequisites can be satisfied in a variety of ways, the most efficient way for most students is to start by taking the mathematics placement examination no later than the start of a student's first semester at Oglethorpe.
 The mathematics placement exam will diagnose if a student has sufficient mathematical acuity to exempt any of the mathematics prerequisites and, if not, will also diagnose an action plan for preparing the student to satisfy prerequisites in the shortest possible time.
 Please consult Sec.
 5.4.1. and Sec.
 5.4.2. for additional information.
-Students who satisfy the relevant mathematics proficiency prerequisites their first semester at Oglethorpe are urged to register for the appropriate physics courses (and any affiliated mathematics co-requisites) right away.
-Students needing additional math preparation must acquire the needed expertise in time to begin the required mathematics and physics courses in their sophomore year.
+Students who satisfy the relevant mathematics proficiency prerequisites their first semester at Oglethorpe are urged to register for the appropriate Physics courses (and any affiliated mathematics co-requisites) right away.
+Students needing additional math preparation must acquire the needed expertise in time to begin the required Mathematics and Physics courses in their sophomore year.

-Students interested in pursuing careers in scientific illustration with a physical science emphasis should immediately familiarize themselves with Sec.
-5.7.3.4. of this Bulletin, and should seek the specialized advising that is therein encouraged.
+Students interested in pursuing careers in scientific illustration with a physical science emphasis should seek specialized advising.